SamedYalniz/CV/CV.md

 ## :book: <a name="skills">Skills</a>
 ------
 #### Problem solving
-- enjoying it, loving the smile afterwards, research,
+- enjoying it, loving the smile relief afterwards but also the struggle, research, creativity, multiple solutions, one way is not working we try it another, I can't give up on a problem, working after hours for the makers academy final project to solve a problem,

 #### Fast Learner
-- understanding fast, through problem solving skills,
+- understanding fast, through problem solving skills, learning a new language, changing work environment or projects not a problem at all

-#### Teaching, Mentorship and Teamwork
+#### Teamplayer, mentorship and teaching
 - Pair programming, helping others, patience.
-Feedback in groups, accepting critc
+Feedback in groups, able to handle with criticism in an appropriate and constructive manner